-At The Harry S. Tack Education Center Sewickley, Watson offers an approved private special education school that is licensed to serve children ages 3 to 21 with autism spectrum disorder, cerebral palsy, neurological impairments and other developmental disabilities.
-The Education Center’s classrooms are staffed by a special education teacher and two paraprofessionals.
-Each classroom team consists of the special education teacher, paraprofessionals and related service professionals such as speech and language therapists, occupational and physical therapists, teachers of the visually impaired, social workers, behavior specialists and a school nurse.
-Additionally, there are “special” classes: art, music, library and adapted physical education.
-These classrooms are staffed by a teacher certified in their respective content area.
+The Education Center Sewickley at the Watson Institute is an approved private special education school that is licensed by the Commonwealth of Pennsylvania to serve children ages 3 to 21 with autism spectrum disorder, cerebral palsy, neurological impairments, and other developmental disabilities.
+The Education Center’s classrooms are staffed by a PA-certified special education teacher and two support professionals.

 Preparation for Special Education Transition into Adulthood

-Winter weather school delays/closings: Delays will be posted on local TV stations KDKA, WPXI and WTAE and will appear as Education Center at The Watson Institute.
-Start time in the event of a delay is 10:30 a.m.
+Winter weather school delays/closings: Closings will be posted on local TV station, KDKA, and will appear as Education Center at Watson – Sewickley.
+Watson will send out alerts for closings through e2Campus.